rackerlabs/support-how-to/content/cloud-sites/upgrading-to-php-56-and-apache-24-version-in-the-ord-environment.md

 break changes that might occur on your sites.
 PHP5.6 test links will be shared in customer ticket notification

-Following is a timeline for PHP 5.6 availibility:
+Following is a timeline for PHP 5.6 availability:

 -   **Available now**: PHP 5.6 is currently available.
 -   **Early Q1 2016**: PHP 5.3 and 5.4 clusters will be updated to